Excel VBA Select Case Statement

 - Else Statements: It is to test the else statement when the testing expression does not match with any case statements.

 How to use the VBA Select Case Statement?

-It is used in situations when there are nested if statements.
+It is used in situations when there are nested if statements in excel.
 It is the best option to deal with a variety of case statements.
-To use this option effectively, the following tasks should be performed
+To use this option effectively, the following tasks should be performed.

-- First of all, needs to create a macro by placing command button control in the excel sheet.
+- First of all, it needs to create a macro by placing the command button control in the excel sheet.

-- After that right-click on the command button and select view code option
+- After that, right-click on the command button and select the view code option.

-- Place the code between the command button function and end sub
+- Place the code between the command button function and the end sub.

 - Debug the code to identify any syntax errors.